hpcc-systems/hpcc-jdbc/README.md

 JDBC makes it possible to write a single database application that can run on different platforms and interact with different database management systems.

 Currently there are JDBC drivers available for interaction with many popular data sources.
 This project allows the end user to interact with the HPCC Platform as a data source.
-This is achieved by exposing HPCC logical files as RDB tables.
+This is achieved by exposing HPCC logical files as RDB tables, and HPCC published queries as RDB stored procedures.

 #### Maven dependency
 To utilize this library as a dependency in your own maven project, simply add the following definition to your pom.xml